jothiswaranoh/work/rails/jqueryprojects/chart/README.md

 To get started with Highcharts, follow these steps:

 1. **Installation**: Install Highcharts in your project using npm or include the Highcharts script in your HTML file.
+2. ``` bin/importmap pin highcharts --download ```

-2. **Creating a Chart**: Create a container in your HTML file where you want the chart to appear.
+3. **Creating a Chart**: Create a container in your HTML file where you want the chart to appear.
 Then, write JavaScript code to configure and render the chart.

-3. **Chart Configuration**: Highcharts offers various configuration options like chart type, title, labels, tooltips, animation, and more.
+4. **Chart Configuration**: Highcharts offers various configuration options like chart type, title, labels, tooltips, animation, and more.
 Experiment with these options to customize your charts.

 ## Examples